In a large covered pot, bring 8 cups of water and the salt to a boil.

 Add the rinsed rice and boil on high heat uncovered for about 5-7 minutes, or until the rice has slightly softened.

-Drain the rice in a colander, quickly rinse and set aside while you prepare the pan.
+Drain the rice in a colander and quickly rinse with warm water.

+Pour 1/4 cup of water evenly over the top of the rice.
 Wrap the lid with a clean towel and place on top of the pot.
-Allow the rice to steam over a medium-low to medium heat for about 45 minutes.
+This will allow the rice to steam.

-Remove the pan from the heat and allow to rest for 5 minutes.
+Turn off the heat and allow to cool for 5 minutes before serving.